TriLoi/Chat-PGP-P2P/README.md

 Then it send the UDP request on each contact.
 Of course, by receiving the request of contacts, this third-party server should add the requested user to its list of contacts for few times.

 The application should send this kind of request regulary to get more contacts.
-By this way, it also declare to the server that it still available for contact others.
+By this way, it also declare to the server that it still available to discuss with others.